Wedeto/Mail/README.md

 ## Difference from Zend\Mime

-WASP\Mail\Mime is derived from Zend\Mime.
+Wedeto\Mail\Mime is derived from Zend\Mime.
 The functionality has been extended to make it easier to use.
-WASP\Mail\Mime\Message itself can now be added as a part to a Mime multipart message, to create nested Mime structures.
+Wedeto\Mail\Mime\Message itself can now be added as a part to a Mime multipart message, to create nested Mime structures.

 This in turn allows you to send messages containing attachments, embedded